 SolarWinds Observability user account

-Using SolarWinds Observability user, you can easily access all SolarWinds Observability organizations you are a member of.
+Using SolarWinds Observability, you can easily access all SolarWinds Observability organizations you are a member of.
 You won’t need to manage multiple SolarWinds Observability user credentials across different organizations.

 Organizations allow entire teams to share access to SolarWinds Observability and the resources saved within the product.
 The first time a team member signs up to use SolarWinds Observability, an organization is created alongside the team member's user account.
 The user who created the organization is the Organization owner and can invite team members to join the organization.